freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 #### Closing Stale, Outdated, Inactive Issues and Pull Requests

-- Stale issues or PRs are those that have not seen any activity from the OP for 21 days (3 weeks from the last activity), but only after a moderator has requested more information/changes.
+- Stale issues or PRs are those that have not seen any activity from the author for 21 days (3 weeks from the last activity), but only after a moderator has requested more information/changes.

 - Activity is defined as: Comments requesting an update on the PR and triages like `status: update needed` label etc.

-- If the OP asks for additional assistance or even time, the above can be relaxed and revisited after a response is given.
+- If the contributor asks for additional assistance or even time, the above can be relaxed and revisited after a response is given.
 In any case, the mods should use their best judgment to resolve the outstanding PR's status.

 > [!TIP]
-> We recommend you use this list of standard [reply templates](http://localhost:3200/#/moderator-handbook?id=reply-templates) while triaging issues.
+> We recommend you use this list of standard [reply templates](https://contribute.freecodecamp.org/#/moderator-handbook?id=reply-templates) while triaging issues.

 ### Moderating Pull Requests

 Pull Requests (PRs) are how contributors submit changes to freeCodeCamp's repository.
-We must perform Quality Assurance (QA) on pull requests before we decide whether to merge them or close them.
+We must perform Quality Assurance (QA) on pull requests before we decide whether to merge them, request changes, or close them.

 #### Types of Pull Requests